esotericbyte/p2p-scope-rust/README.md

 This section covers the basics.
 See the code for a complete list of options and thier current status.
 Use cargo to build the executable file.
 ```cargo build```

 ```<path-to-exe> --help ```
 Should be useful!

-To start the swarm you can run the executable and note it's listening address Multiaddr.
-Lanuch a second terminal or on another pc and use the --dial option with the listening multiaddr from the first or subsequent peer.
+To start the swarm run the executable and note it's listening address Multiaddr.
+To add a node to the swarm lanuch a second terminal and use the --dial option with the listening multiaddr from the first or subsequent peer.
+For now it should work on the same lan and open internet addresses.

 ### Solving Known Issues ###
 If you don't see information you are looking for, like listening addresses, resize the terminal window.